Current Tenants

 Communication

 Very often I find I am answering the same queries from more than 1 member of a household more than once.
 This indicates that individual tenants are not passing on information.
 This is especially a problem in the larger houses.
-What I suggest is that in each house you have some sort of noticeboard for messages, where you can leave utility bills which need paying, any letters from me to tenants and print any emails from me too.
+What I suggest is that in each house you have some sort of noticeboard for messages, where you can leave any letters from me to tenants and print any emails from me too.
 Details of when tradesmen or myself are going to call can also be put there.
 Most houses already have one in place.

 Duty of care

 If there is a problem which may lead to further damage you need to inform me as I don’t carry out monthly inspections.
-Examples of this are major damp not due to condensation (e.g. guttering problem), a leaking roof, or a leaking shower cubicle.
+Examples of this are damp not due to condensation (e.g. guttering problem), a leaking roof, or a leaking shower cubicle.

 Otherwise, I hope you enjoy your stay.
 My philosophy is to have rental houses to the standards similar to what the average student might have at home.
 To achieve that goal, it also means that tenants need to give that same care that they would when at home.